Skip to main content

 Webhooks

 To use webhook notifications, you need to implement an endpoint that listens to events from Weavr.
-Weavr will always send webhooks using a POST request with the event details included in the request body.
+Weavr always sendsSend A transaction type that allows sending funds to another identity's instrument or to a beneficiary.
+Send transactions may require Strong Customer Authentication depending on the destination and whether it's a trusted beneficiary. webhooks using a POST request with the event details included in the request body.

 You can find the full list of published webhooks here.